COCPORN/succubus/README.md

 ```

 The call to `Pickup` will _block_.
 Also, deferred calls will by default be held for one minute, or be removed from the bus as soon as they are picked up.

+Not that you can defer calls _across bus instances_ and it will still work correctly.

 Workload management